Things to Do on a Budget This Summer in Colorado Springs

 ArtWalks in Old Colorado City

-From April through December, the historic Colorado Springs neighbourhood of Old Colorado City plays host to a popular Art Walk.
-On the first Friday evening of each month, art enthusiasts can enjoy self-guided tours of the district’s famously huge array of art galleries and open artist studios along Colorado Avenue between 23rd and 27th streets.
-There’s also the chance to purchase some of the art pieces you encounter along the way.
-The event is free to the public.
+From April through December, the historic Colorado Springs neighbourhood of Old Colorado City hosts a popular Art Walk.
+On the first Friday evening of each month, art enthusiasts can enjoy self-guided tours of the district’s huge array of art galleries and open artist studios.

 Broadmoor Seven Falls

-Situated on the growing north side of Colorado Springs, just across from the US Air Force Academy, the Western Museum of Mining and Industry was created to preserve the rich mining history of Colorado and the American West.
-Through a wide range of artefacts, this special exhibition that runs through summer 2023 and beyond recognises the influential women who have made positive changes in the field of mining over the decades, chronicling many of their stories, their sacrifices, their challenges and their successes.
-Admission to the museum is £12.
+Situated on the growing north side of Colorado Springs, just across from the US Air Force Academy, the Western Museum of Mining and Industry preserves the rich mining history of Colorado and the American West.

 Pikes Peak Pride